 Valve has mainly been helping other companies in developing VR headsets like HP and Oculus.
 But in 2019, they decided to release their own headgear that has changed the game completely.
 It's pricey, complicated, but it's fantastic when you get it up and running!

-Graphics and Processor – Valve Index is for those who want the optimal experience in they're games, and that's why you also need a computer system to match.
-So this VR system is definitively for the advanced player who wants optimal resolution, frame rate, timing and precision in the game.
-You don't need the strongest processors on the market, but you do need a Nvidia GeForce GTX 970, AMD RX480 or equivalent to be able to use the VR headgear.
-RAM should be above 8GB, at the very least, so your computer system can handle games Valve Index was intended for.
+Graphics and Processor – Valve Index is for those who want the optimal experience is their games, and that's why you also need a computer system to match.
+So this VR system is definitively for the advanced player who wants optimal resolution, frame rate, timing, and precision in the game.
+You don't need the strongest processors on the market, but you do need an Nvidia GeForce GTX 970, AMD RX480 or equivalent to be able to use the VR headgear.
+RAM should be above 8GB, at the very least, so your computer system can handle the games Valve Index was intended for.

 Hardware and components - Unlike many other VR headgear you purchase, you need to set up the Vive base station.
-This is a rather time consuming task, but it's well worth the way when it's finally in place.
-The hand controllers are very comfortable to use and comes with a strap to ensure you don't accidentally break it during game play.
+This is a rather time-consuming task, but it's well worth the way when it's finally in place.
+The hand controllers are very comfortable to use and come with a strap to ensure you don't accidentally break them during gameplay.
 The buttons are very intuitive with a joystick that is perfectly fitted to your hands.
 The main headset is easily adjustable to make sure you are comfortable wearing it for long periods of time.

-Conclusion – If you want the best experience playing games like Half Life: Alyx or Skyrim V, you won't find any other VR headgear on the market that gives you the same experience when it comes to frame rate, sound and precision while you play.
-Valve Index takes the VR game to a whole new level, and is mostly intended for those who are heavily into gaming.
-The price tag is of course quite high, and is probably not suited for novice gamers.
+Conclusion – If you want the best experience playing games like Half-Life: Alyx or Skyrim V, you won't find any other VR headgear on the market that gives you the same experience when it comes to frame rate, sound, and precision while you play.
+Until XR headsets take over, this is still the best on the market.
+Valve Index takes the VR game to a whole new level and is mostly intended for those who are heavily into gaming.
+The price tag is of course quite high and is probably not suited for novice gamers.
 The base station gives you the smoothest transitions in gameplay, no matter how many extra cameras you put on the headgear.
 So this alone is worth every penny you put into the Valve Index.